Ayton returns to pace Suns in 111-107 win over Blazers in OT

 The Suns tied it at 100 with 40.5 seconds left after Payne and Chris Powell each made a basket.
 Jusuf Nurkic missed the second of two free throws for the Blazers.

-The Suns were minus Booker again because of a hamstring injury.
-Booker, who sat out his sixth game, is averaging 23.2 points.
+Booker, who sat out his sixth game, is averaging 23.2 points for the Suns.
 Abdel Nader remained out because of right knee injury management, and Jalen Smith missed his second game with a non-COVID-19 illness.

 Phoenix went up 36-24 in the opening half after Mikal Bridges’ jumper.
 Portland closed to 49-43 at the break.
 The Blazers struggled from 3-point range in the half, making just three of 18 attempts and missing 11 straight.